mbabynames search ✿

 Edwin Julian

-"noble and strong" (Edwin) meets "youthful" (Julian).
+"wealthy friend" (Edwin) meets "youthful" (Julian).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Edwin Elliot